-If the selling stockholders sell the shares through underwriters, we, our executive officers and directors and the selling stockholders expect to agree with the underwriters not to sell, dispose of or hedge any shares of our Series A common stock or securities convertible into or exchangeable for shares of our Series A common stock, subject to specified exceptions, during the period from the date of this prospectus continuing through the date that is 90 days after the date of the prospectus supplement that will accompany this prospectus at the time of an offering, except with the prior written consent of the lead underwriter(s).
+We, our executive officers and directors and the selling stockholders have agreed with the underwriters not to sell, dispose of or hedge any shares of our Series A common stock or securities convertible into or exchangeable for shares of our Series A common stock, subject to specified exceptions, during the period from the date of this prospectus continuing through the date that is 90 days after the date of this prospectus, except with the prior written consent of

 As of October 26, 2005, we had 158,562,161 shares of Series A common stock outstanding.
-Of those shares, the 50,000,000 shares of Series A common stock sold in our January 2005 initial public offering are freely tradeable and the up to 23,000,000 shares that may be sold by the selling stockholders will be freely tradeable.
-The remaining 85,562,161 shares of Series A common stock outstanding (assuming the selling stockholders sold all 23,000,000 shares offered by this prospectus) will be eligible for resale from time to time after the expiration of the lock-up period, subject to contractual and Securities Act restrictions.
-None of those shares may be currently resold under Rule 144(k) without regard to volume limitations and approximately 85,562,161 shares may be sold subject to volume, manner of sale, holding period and other conditions of Rule 144.
-After the expiration of any such lock-up period, the Original Stockholders, which will collectively beneficially own (or have a right to acquire) 83,908,661 shares (assuming the selling stockholders sold all 23,000,000 shares offered by this prospectus), will have the ability to cause us to register the resale of their shares.
+Of those shares, the 50,000,000 shares of Series A common stock sold in our January 2005 initial public offering are freely tradeable and the 20,000,000 shares that will be sold in this offering (assuming no exercise of the underwriters' over-allotment option) will be freely tradeable.
+The remaining 88,562,161 shares of Series A common stock outstanding (assuming no exercise of the underwriters' over-allotment option) will be eligible for resale from time to time after the expiration of the 90-day lock-up period, subject to contractual and Securities Act restrictions.
+None of those shares may be currently resold under Rule 144(k) without regard to volume limitations and approximately remaining 88,562,161 shares may be sold subject to volume, manner of sale, holding period and other conditions of Rule 144.
+After the expiration of 90-day lock-up period, the Original Stockholders, which will collectively beneficially own (or have a right to acquire) 86,908,661 shares (assuming no exercise of the underwriters' over-allotment option), will have the ability to cause us to register the resale of their shares.